gitter-badger/miu-1/miuspec/miu's_values.md

 because it is unwieldy.
 We should explore ways to make it easier to use, such as Idris's automatic insertion.

+### Modularity

+Modularity is a key aspect of composability.
+We should be able to put two units ("modules") together, pick and choose which parts we want from each, and use both in the same program.

+Specifically, this rules out the use of Haskell-style type classes, or any similar language features which enforce global requirements.

 ## Expressiveness

 Initially, the main reason I started out to create a new language because I